araobp/ultrasonic-communication/README.md

 Conclusion: the method (sort of FSK modulation) work very well in a silent room, but did not work in a noisy environment such as a meeting room.
 I have to come up with another approach, such as spread spectrum.

+## PDM mic

+I have bought [this MEMS mic](http://akizukidenshi.com/catalog/g/gM-05577/): Knowles SPM0405HD4H.
+The spec is similar to the mic on the expansion board from STMicro.

 ## Chirp modulation experiment

 ### Two kinds of noises